 As the result of considerable privatization of former state-owned enterprises (SOE), few SOEs remain.
 These operate primarily in strategic sectors such as national security, energy and transportation.
 Up to 100 percent foreign ownership is permitted with the exception of designated holdings in some defense-related industries.
 Currently, foreign firms control 66% of manufacturing, 90% of telecommunications and 60% of the energy sector.

 Commercial law in Hungary is relatively well developed.
 However, there remains a need to continue to revise the corporate legal code, improve the judicial and administrative capacity for enforcing it and speed up the judicial process for foreign investors.

-Economic Freedom: Hungary’s economic freedom score is 65.0, making its economy the 64th freest in the 2019 Index.
-Hungary is ranked 31st out of 43 countries in the Europe region, and its overall score is well above the world average.
+Economic Freedom: Hungary’s economic freedom score is 64.1, making its economy the 44th freest in the Heritage 2023 Index.
+Hungary is ranked 31st out of 44 countries in the Europe region, and its overall score is well above the world average.

 Market Access: As a member, Hungary applies rules which reflect the EU’s rather liberal foreign trade policy.
 There are no currently operating custom free zones in Hungary.
 Although the Ministry of National Economy is open to nominating areas for such zones, there currently seems to be little demand for this service.